anmi/gettext-please/README.md

 */
 ```

-Most of ngettext calls have one number parameter, so you can specify default key for it
+Most of ngettext calls have single number parameter, so you can specify default key for it
 ```js
 var gettextPlease = new GettextPlease({
   language: 'en',